We don't sell your data. We use it to make your decisions better.

 One operator replacing ZoomInfo with Clay is an anecdote.
 A thousand unprompted moves, each captured when someone chose to fix their stack, is behavior at decision time — not a paid survey, not a vendor-commissioned brief.

-StackSwap is early.
-The architecture is built.
-The tools are live.
-The data warehouse is accepting submissions.
-But the sample sizes are still small, and we would be lying if we claimed our intelligence layer currently rivals the depth of a Zylo report or a Bessemer benchmark built from billions of dollars in observed spend.
-It does not.
-Not today.
+We are early.
+The architecture is built, the tools are live, the warehouse is accepting submissions — but sample sizes are still small, and we would be lying if we claimed today's intelligence rivals a Zylo or Bessemer report built from billions in observed spend.
+Directional findings get checked against published research; precision scales with volume.
+Every honest audit moves the needle.

 Your data is a gift.
 We build tools worthy of receiving it.

 What this is not: A lead-generation company.
 A data broker.
 An advertising platform.
 A surveillance operation with a friendly UI.
-A "free forever" stunt that quietly monetizes who you are.

 What this is: An intelligence layer built on voluntary, high-signal data — pattern, not people — and a bet that understanding, earned through utility, outlasts models built on extraction.

 We don't have all the answers yet.
 We have an architecture, a line we will not cross, and the work ahead: sharper signal as volume grows, funded without auctioning identity.
+The promises on this page are load-bearing, not decoration.

 Nick French